ledesmablt/spotify-cli/README.md

 ## Usage

 This CLI performs all interactions through the Spotify API.
-No need for a Spotify client to be installed on your device — all you need is a stable internet connection.
+All you need is a stable internet connection and an active Spotify session on any device.

 Authorize the CLI & save your credentials locally.
 ```